spcask/cat-classifier-dnn/README.md

 What More?
 ----------
-By turning the learning parameters (number of iterations and learning rate), it is possible to alter the accuracy.
+By tuning the learning parameters (number of iterations and learning rate), it is possible to alter the accuracy.
 The accuracy was observed to be between 70% and 80% for most tests.